Normethandrone: Pharmacokinetics

 Normethandrone is metabolized by aromatase into methylestradiol in small quantities, similarly to methyltestosterone and metandienone.
 The metabolites of normethandrone have not been well-studied, but 5α-dihydronormethandrone is a likely metabolite formed by 5α-reductase.

 The pharmacokinetics of normethandrone have been reviewed.

 Chemistry

 Normethandrone, also known as 17α-methyl-19-nortestosterone or as 17α-methylestr-4-en-17β-ol-3-one, is a synthetic estrane steroid and a 17α-alkylated derivative of nandrolone (19-nortestosterone; 19-NT).
 It is specifically the 17α-methyl derivative of nandrolone as well as the 17α-methyl variant of norethandrolone (17α-ethyl-19-NT) and norethisterone (17α-ethynyl-19-NT).

 Synthesis

 Chemical syntheses of normethandrone have been published.

+See the mibolerone page for the improved synthesis.
+Precursor:

 History

 Normethandrone has been marketed for medical use since 1957.
 The combination of normethandrone and methylestradiol was introduced by at least 1966.

 Society and culture

 Generic names

 Normethandrone has not been assigned an INN or other formal name designations.
 It is also known as methylestrenolone, methylnortestosterone, normethandrolone, and normethisterone.